agraef/agraef.github.io/README.md

   around MIDI data in Pd.
 Two abstractions midi-input.pd and midi-output.pd are included to translate between Pd's built-in MIDI I/O and SMMF.
-(These abstractions are just plain Pd patches which require no additional software to work, but the other examples included in the package require pd-pure.)
+(These abstractions are just plain Pd patches which require no additional software to work, but the other examples included in the package require either pd-lua or pd-pure.)

 * [pd-touchosc](https://bitbucket.org/agraef/pd-touchosc) is a TouchOSC MIDI
   bridge written in Pure.
 This is a collection of Pd externals and patches